kbitr/Matlab-YOLOv2-LiveTracking/README.md

 ```

 # Your Matlab crashes when using CUDA?
 That happens when your GPU is running out of memory, since Matlab isn't aware of the memory usage.
-You should reduce the in the _batch_ vaulue _.cfg_-file to a lower multiple of 32.
+You should reduce the the _batch_ value _.cfg_-file to a lower multiple of 32.
 (But other values work as well.)

 By the way, for speeding up the detection you can reduce the _width_ and _height_.